kalibani/HireFazz/README.md

 ### 1. Document Interaction: - Upload your document then ask everything you wanted.

-### 2. Speech Synthesis: - Unleash the power of our cutting-edge technology to generate realistic, captivating speech in a wide range of languages.
+### 2. Speech Synthesis: - Unleash the power of our cutting-edge technology to generate realistic, captivating speech in a wide range of languages

 ## Technologies Used: